Flash fiction: Print

 A number of print journals dedicate themselves to flash fiction.
 These include Flash: The International Short-Short Story Magazine.

 Online

 Access to the Internet has enhanced an awareness of flash fiction, with online journals being devoted entirely to the style.
+In a 2018 article published in The Paris Review, the author attributes the "emerging popularity of the [flash fiction] form" to "the rise of online journals, such as wigleaf or SmokeLong Quarterly, and the online sections of print journals, like Tin House’s Flash Friday feature[.]"

 In a CNN article on the subject, the author remarked that the "democratization of communication offered by the Internet has made positive in-roads" in the specific area of flash fiction, and directly influenced the style's popularity.
 The form is popular, with most online literary journals now publishing flash fiction.

 In summer 2017, The New Yorker began running a series of flash fiction stories online every summer.